danielsaidi/website_danielsaidi/collections/_posts/2017/2017-08-23-alamofire-realm.md

 In this case, `RealmMovieService` will try to get data from the database, but at the same time, it will also try to get data from the base service.
 When the base service completes, `RealmMovieService` saves any data it receives.
-It then calls the incoming completion block, to notify its caller about the new data.
+It then calls the completion block to notify its caller about the new data.

 `Disclaimer:` This is an intentionally simple design. `RealmMovieService` always loads data from the database **and** from the base service.
 In a real app, you'd